sandhya212/Mistic/intro.rst

 ..

-A sample Mistic GUI with user inputs is shown. a.
-User-input panel where markers can be selected, images borders can be added, new or pre-defined image display coordinates can be         chosen, and a theme for the canvases can be selected. b.
-Static canvas showing the image t-SNE colored and arranged as per user inputs. c.
-Live canvas showing the corresponding t-        SNE scatter plot where each image is represented as a dot.
+A sample Mistic GUI with user inputs is shown.
+A. User-input panel where imaging technique choice, stack montage option or markers can be selected, images borders can be added, new or pre-defined image display coordinates can be chosen, and a theme for the canvases can be selected.
+B. Static canvas showing the image t-SNE colored and arranged as per user inputs.
+C. Live canvas showing the corresponding t-SNE scatter plot where each image is represented as a dot.
 The live canvas has tabs for displaying additional information per image.
 Metadata for each image can be obtained by hovering over each dot.

 Motivation behind developing Mistic
 -----------------------------------